inclemenstv/Jenkins/README.md

 ### Purpose

-1. Creating a test environment (Vagrantfile have 2 VM with Jenkins and VM for deploy)
+1. Creating a test environment with Jenkins
 2. Jenkins is automatically installed, as well as configuration and pipeline are created